kubade220/kubade220.github.io/docs/README.md

 ### <font-awesome-icon icon="server"/> Short summary of my SysAdmin Experience

-In middle school, I started trying to build my own private silkroad online game server.
-Finally, the server was installed in high school when I had enough server knowledge and budget to finish and run
+From the end of primary school, I was involved in understanding basic server concepts in the online game silkroad until the end of junior high school.
+In high school, I managed to run my own private online game server.
+And that's how it started, later on LAN on your own network devices, up to projects on RPI and clouds.
 <br />

 *According to [Pluralsight IQ](https://stackoverflow.com/users/8920982/kubade220):*